amdeflow/libnbtpp/README.md

 A C++17 NBT Library with compression support

+NOTE: The 'real' repository can be found at [GitLab](https://gitlab.com/amdeflow/libnbtpp).
+Please report issues and merge requests there.

 ### Requirements
 * Boost.Iostreams (required for compression support, there is no option to disable this feature)
 * CMake